Let’s Get You Started With Redecking:Get Your Free Inspection

 The primary layer that your roofing system is built on is known as your home’s decking or sheathing.
 Most residences are decked with plywood or OSB to serve as the base for your roofing materials.
 Like anything else on your roof, this decking may break down over time and need to be replaced in a process known as redecking.
 Now that we know what redecking is let’s review some reasons you may need to redeck your roof.

-Find out more about redecking and click here to Submit A Request!
+Find out more about redecking and click here to Free Inspection!

 Homes that are roofed with wooden shakes or shingles utilized an older type of decking to allow the air to flow between the shakes and ventilate the home.
 Unfortunately, this gapped decking known as space decking is no longer up to international building code.
 If you are having your roof changed from wooden shakes or shingles to asphalt shingles, you will need to redeck over the old decking to bring your home up to code.